cam-peck/aws-vanity-converter/README.md

 ### DynamoDB Integration

 The final part of the project was integrating DynamoDB.
 I ran into another setup issue here -- whether to use `aws-sdk(v2)` or `aws-sdk(v3)`.
 After finding out that v3 offered modular imports and had better `async / await` support, the decision was pretty easy.
 I only needed the DynamoDB portion and I love `async / await` so...
 I went with v3.
 The syntax for querying the database was similar to what I'd done with `postgreSQL`, so no big problems during coding there.
 I did run into a permissions error while testing the code, which I resolved by creating a custom `Dynamo PutItem & Dynamo GetItem` permission for my lambda function.
 Minimum permissions required is good!
 With more time, I'd like to set-up the `template.yaml` file to implement those permissions instead of doing it manually --> that'd make it a lot easier for someone to download and start using my project.
 To finish off the Dynamo integration, I added a `GET` route to check if a number already existed in the database --> no need to do all the algo work twice.

+### Amazon Connect

+Developing a contact-flow and integrating the lambda function was pretty straightforward (thank you Daniel Bloy!!!), but I did struggle getting Amazon Polly to read the phone number correctly.
+I spent awhile reading documentation about Supported SSML Tags, and ultimately settled on the number being read as seperate digits (with `interpret-as='telephone'`) , and the vanity word being read as individual letters.
+With some more time, I'd like to get Amazon Polly to read out the full word in a vanity number, but couldn't think of a way to tell Polly the difference between jargon and real words without adding properties and code to my lambda function.

 ### Closing Notes